Professors - University / College Faculty

 The above weeks are for individual students, however if you would like to bring your class or group either during the summer or in the spring or fall we can accommodate your specific needs.
 Our classrooms and boats handle groups up to 20 students.

-Not only can our research program be tailored to meet your specific class needs, we can also provide a group rate which includes housing, in town transportation and meals.
+Not only can our shark research internship program be tailored to meet your specific class needs, we can also provide a group rate which includes housing, in town transportation and meals.

 Additionally, we provide special group trips for our Costa Rica/Nicaragua class which can accommodate 16 students or 14 students and two professors/chaperones.
 These trips can also be tailored to fit your class needs.

 Please contact us at email@example.com for more details.

 See the below testimonial from Professor Todd Wellnitz who has brings classes annually from the University of Wisconsin - Eau Claire to our program